pid-j/PigeonPkgDatabase/README.md

 ## Usability

 To use a package, clone the entire repository using git/gh.
-To check if your version is up-to-date, use `git fetch --dry-run`.
+If your version is missing packages, re-clone the repository.
-This will automatically update the repository if it is outdated.